Kerman Iran Travel Guide

 Beyond the city, the otherworldly landscape of the Shahdad Desert and its Kaluts brings a natural spectacle that astounds visitors with its magnitude and silence.
 Mahan, a short drive away, has the UNESCO-listed Shazdeh Garden, a verdant oasis defying the desert, and the beautiful Shah Nematollah Vali Shrine, a Sufi pilgrimage site.

-Explore Safavid-era urban life, including a bathhouse museum.
+Explore Safavid-era city life, comprising a bathhouse museum.

 Witness an otherworldly landscape and natural spectacle.

-Mahan, not far by car from Kerman, hosts not just Shazdeh Garden as well as the reverent Shah Nematollah Vali Shrine, a significant Sufi pilgrimage site.
+Mahan, not far by car from Kerman, hosts not just Shazdeh Garden but also the reverent Shah Nematollah Vali Shrine, a significant Sufi pilgrimage site.

 Kerman is world-renowned for its exquisite Persian carpets, a major export and economic driver.
 These hand-woven masterpieces exhibit intricate designs and high quality.